 The two primary areas for concern when upgrading the network from 10Mbps to 100Mbps are cabling and hubs.
-As discussed on the Fast Ethernet Introduction page, in Fast Ethernet, twisted pair cabling needs either to be category 5 or to be category 3 with proper twist on all four pairs.
+As discussed on the Fast Ethernet Introduction page, in Fast Ethernet network, twisted pair cabling needs either to be category 5 or to be category 3 with proper twist on all four pairs.

 The problem with hubs is the number of hubs allowed in a single collision domain.
 Classic Ethernet allows hubs to be cascaded up to four deep between any two stations.
 In Fast Ethernet, the number of hubs allowed in a collision domain is drastically reduced to a single hub.
 Sometimes it may be possible to have more than one hub in a collision domain, but it will probably be easier over the long term to design a Fast Ethernet network assuming that only one hub is allowed.